Code-Institute-Submissions/MSP3-2/README.md

 ## Deployment
 This website is hosted on [Heroku](https://investsmartblm.herokuapp.com/) deployed using the master branch, explained on github [Here](https://help.github.com/en/github/getting-started-with-github/create-a-repo) and on Heroku [Here](https://devcenter.heroku.com/articles/git#prerequisites-install-git-and-the-heroku-cli).
 The deployed site updates automatically upon new commits to the master branch.
-For the site to deploy correctly on GitHub pages, the landing page must be named index.html.
-This along with the Read.Me can be found in the root folder.

-This can be run locally by cloning the repository  https://coexisting.github.io/FEEKO-msp2/ and pasting into your code IDE terminal.
-The website can be run by opening the HTML file within a web browser.
-The link provided can be visited and your website with any made changes will appear.

 ## Credit